 Users intending to take advantage of the semantic interoperability offered by the CIDOC CRM should ensure conformance with the relevant data structures.
-Conformance pertains either to data to be made accessible in an integrated environment or intended for transport to other environments.
-Any encoding of data in a formal language that preserves the relations of the classes, properties, and inheritance rules defined by this International Standard, is regarded as conformant.
+Conformance pertains either to data to be made accessible in an

 Conformance with the CIDOC CRM does not require complete matching of all local documentation structures, nor that all concepts and structures present in this International Standard be implemented, this International Standard is intended to allow room both for extensions, needed to capture the full richness of cultural documentation, and for simplification, in the interests of economy.
 A system will be deemed partially conformant if it supports a subset of subclasses and sub properties defined by this International Standard.
 Designers of the system should publish details of the constructs that are supported.